 - All passengers transiting Argentina must comply with the same requirements as those passengers entering and remaining in Argentina.

-- Argentine Immigration (Migraciones Argentinas) previously announced an automatic 30-day visa extension for all non-residents with visas originally set to expire after March 17.
-See details on the most recent extension here and contact Migraciones with any questions.
+- As of July 8, 2021, Argentine Immigration authorities (Migraciones Argentinas) announced the termination of the automatic 30-day visa extension for all non-residents with visas originally set to expire after March 17, 2020.
+See details on the most recent decree here and contact Migraciones with any questions.

 - Is a curfew in place?
 Yes.
-Government of Argentina officials have announced a curfew from 20:00 to 6:00 a.m. daily in effect as of 00:00 Friday, April 16 for cities and departments, including the Metropolitan Area of Buenos Aires, with high risk for increased COVID-19 transmission and caseloads.
-Only essential activities such as seeking medical care and returning to one’s residence are permissible during this time.
+The Government of Argentina announced an extension of restrictions for cities and departments with high risk for increased COVID-19 transmission and caseloads; this includes the Metropolitan Area of Buenos Aires.
+A curfew is in effect from midnight to 6:00a.m.
+Public transporation is limited only to those with valid Circulation Permits.
 Essential workers are exempt if carrying out essential duties.
 Anyone residing or traveling in Argentina should consult with local authorities for the most up to date information regarding curfews.
 The Government of Argentina announcement is available at this link (in Spanish).

 - The Government of Argentina has announced the extension of quarantine and social distancing measures.
 Per the latest order, cities and departments not experiencing community transmission and who have satisfactory health care infrastructure will remain in mandatory social distancing.
 Cities and departments with increased or uncontrolled community transmission may revert to mandatory quarantine (“aislamiento social”).
 Even in those areas under mandatory social distancing, strict limits on travel, gatherings, and other activities apply.
 Anyone residing or traveling in Argentina should consult with local authorities for the most up to date information regarding the status of each city or department as they may move between mandatory quarantine and social distancing measures depending on the current conditions.
 Argentine authorities may extend this period.
 For more information, visit this page (in Spanish).
 You can read the text of the latest Presidential order here.